HaktanM/GazLIO/ReadMe.md

 # Running The System

 The overall system is composed of 3 subsystems
-- Simulator: Gazebo
+- Simulator: Clearpath
 - Controller: Joystick
-- State Estimator: Fast LIO
+- State Estimator: FastLIO

 ### Terminator
 Each subsytem should be able to communicate with each other. **Terminator** is a useful terminal which enables us to connect each subsytem through ROS.